gofynd/fdk-client-swift/documentation/application/POSCART.md

 | body | AddCartRequest | yes | Request body |

-Adds selected items to the shopping cart.
+Use this API to add items to the cart.

 *Returned Response:*